INM-6/python-odmltables/doc/tutorial.rst

 Tutorial
 ********

-At its core, odML-tables is a tool to convert hierarchical representations of metadata stored in the odML format to flat, tabluar formats.
+At its core, odMLtables is a tool to convert hierarchical representations of metadata stored in the odML format to flat, tabluar formats.
 While the former is ideal to store, group, and structure large metadata collections, the latter is easier to visualize for the human eye and may be edited using powerful spreadsheet software.
 In either case, the data are structured as property-value pairs.
 Please refer to the documentation of odML for an in-depth tutorial of the format.

 In general, there are two types of tables you can create yet: First, a table that represents a plain flattened overview of the entire odML, referred to as an *flattened odML table*.
 Second, a table that compares a specific set of properties (keys) across sections of the odML, referred to as a *comparative odML table*.
 Note that only the flattened odML table can be converted back to the hierarchical odML format, while the comparative odML table is intended for visualization of a specific part of the metadata collection, only.

-In this tutorial we will guide you through the creation of both table types using the odML-tables libary API using both, the comma-separated value (csv) and Excel (xls) formats.
-Finally, we will present a concrete example of how to embed odML-tables into a workflow.
+In this tutorial we will guide you through the creation of both table types using the odMLtables libary API using both, the comma-separated value (csv) and Excel (xls) formats.
+Finally, we will present a concrete example of how to embed odMLtables into a workflow.
 For verification of your odml files you can view the content of an odml file using the `metadataSylesheet <http://www.g-node.org/projects/odml/tools/odml.xsl>`_ provided by the `G-Node <http://www.g-node.org/projects/odml/tools>`_.

 Flattened odML table